tsantalis/RefactoringMiner/docker/README.md

 To use refactoringminer image, You need to:
 * bind the port `6789` of the container to access web interface

-The classical way to run the container is the command `docker run -v /my/original-folder:/diff/left -v /my/modified-folder:/diff/right -p 6789:6789 tsantalis/refactoringminer webdiff left/ right/`.
+The classical way to run the container is the command `docker run -v /my/original-folder:/diff/left -v /my/modified-folder:/diff/right -p 6789:6789 tsantalis/refactoringminer diff --src left/ --dst right/`.
 You can consult the diff at the URL `http://localhost:6789`.

 Of course, all other RefactoringMiner's commands are available.